nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### <span id='feature-list'> Listing all persons : `list` </span>

-_Shows a list of all persons in the address book._
+_Shows a list of all persons in the CCA Manager._

 **Format**: `list`

 ### <span id='feature-edit'> Editing a person : `edit` </span>

-_Edits an existing person in the address book._
+_Edits an existing person in the CCA Manager._

 **Format**: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`